sanazjamloo/todo-list/README.md

-#Todo-list
+#Todo list
 Full CRUD with Angular JS

 #About the Project
-What to do?
-Is a small MEAN stack Todo application with no authorization and authentication feature.
-A user can start listing their Todos without signing up.
+What to do? is a small MEAN stack Todo application with no authorization and authentication feature.
+A user can start listing their Todos without having to sign up.
 User of this application is able to add, edit, and remove their Todos.

-#Technologies/Frameworks used
+#Technologies and frameworks used

 HTML5
 CSS